 - 1. Preheat the oven to 400°F (200°C).

 - 2. In a large bowl, sift together the flour, sugar, baking soda, baking powder, and salt.
-Cut in the butter until the mixture looks like oatmeal.
-Add the cheese and nuts, and toss to distribute in the flour.
+Cut in the butter with a pastry blender or a fork or 2 knives held crisscross fashion until the mixture is the consistency of rolled oats.
+Add the cheese and nuts and toss to coat with flour.

-- 3. Make a well in the center and add 1 1/2 cups of the buttermilk and the egg.
+- 3. Make a well in the center of the flour mixture and add 1 1/2 cups buttermilk and the egg.
 Stir with a sturdy spoon until you have a shaggy dough.

-- 4. Tip the dough out onto a lightly floured work surface and knead gently to bring together.
-Form into a slightly flattened 6-inch round.
+- 4. Turn the dough onto a lightly floured work surface and knead gently to bring it together.
+Form the dough into a slightly flattened 6-inch round.
 Place on a parchment-lined baking sheet.
 Brush with the remaining 1 tablespoon buttermilk and sprinkle with pepper.
-With a serrated knife, cut a shallow X in the top of the loaf.
+Using a serrated knife, cut a shallow “X” in the top of the loaf.

 - 5. Bake for 10 minutes.
 Reduce the oven temperature to 375°F (190°C) and bake for 35 minutes, or until the loaf is deep golden brown and sounds hollow when thumped on the bottom.
-Cool on a wire rack.
+Let cool on a wire rack.

 Blue Cheese Pecan Bread Recipe © 2008 Martha Hall Foose.
 Photo © 2008 Ben Fink.
 All rights reserved.